llucasandersen/BudgetEase/README.md

 ## 🌟 Made with ❤️ by Lucas Andersen

 "Budget Ease simplifies student finances, offering the tools to spend smarter and save better!"

+## Setup API Keys

+1. Copy `local.properties.example` to `local.properties`.
+2. Add your Gemini API key to the `GEMINI_API_KEY` entry.
+   This file is ignored by git so your key remains private.